LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 is described, in this case a basilisk monster, with hit points drawn as a bar.

 Weapon damage and other item stats are displayed using the dice notation `XdY`. which means X rolls of Y-sided dice.
-A variant denoted 'XdsY' is additionally scaled by the level depth in proportion to the maximal dungeon depth.
+A variant denoted `XdsY` is additionally scaled by the level depth in proportion to the maximal dungeon depth.

 The second status line describes the current dungeon location in relation